 Your best bet is to have your bun contained in a rabbit-safe room or part of the house and just check in on them from time to time.

 Harnesses are definitely a better option for your rabbit.
 But a harness shouldn’t be worn constantly; it should only be placed on your rabbit for walks or other outdoor activities.
+They should also only be considered an option for rabbits that are accustomed to them, as not all rabbits are used to harnesses.
+If your rabbit isn’t comfortable with a harness, they should not be placed in one, and instead, they should be placed in a secure pen when outdoors.

 The H-harness is one of the most popular harnesses for rabbit owners.
 They fit around your rabbit’s neck and waist, which distributes the pressure along your rabbit’s body instead of just on their neck, like the collar.
 There are buckles at both the neck and waist, which can enable you to tighten or loosen it, depending on your bunny.